hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - test if sufficient memmory
 - test case
     - white box testing
+        - how
+            - developers / testers ...
+            - create a test plan
+            - create test data
+            - test every line of code
+            - test every branch in the code
+            - test every condition in the code4
+            - test calculations
+            - test the logic of code
+            - test inputs
+            - can use (automated) testing tools to check code
+            - errors are noted and corrected
+            - repeat the testing
+            - (must) have good knowledge of coding
+            - (must) understand how the code works
+        - advantages
+            - introspection - tester looks inside system
+                - identify system objects in code
+                - reduce the failure rate
+                - more stable
+                - allow re-use test code
+            - More complete testing of code
+                - all aspects of code
+                - every interaction in code
+                - all routes through code
+        - disadvantages
+            - closely integrated with the system
+                - installed in the system
+                - not sure if testing is not causing the errors
+                - not all platforms support this
+            - changes to objects cause it to fail
+            - highly integrated with system code
+                - more maintenance
+            - Tester must have in-depth knowledge of system
+                - skilled programmer

     - black box testing
         - advantages
             - easy to use tested